 As they build bridges using their power of judgment, we dig deeper into history and explore the cultural significance of the Renaissance – a lasting period of change that provided context for centuries to come.
 Students will study exploration, the invention of printing, humanism, heliocentric astronomy, Joan of Arc, and the historical impact of conviction.
 We push further into abstract thinking with the study of algebra and balance while diving into human ecology in life sciences.
 Seventh graders will learn about their circulatory, digestive, respiration and reproductive systems, alongside hygiene and self-care to understand the responsibility for self and the respect for others.
 Mechanics is the topic of the seventh-grade physics curriculum, and in geography, the focus is on Africa, including climate, topography and regional culture.
 Seventh graders also explore the wonder of creative writing as a tool for self-expression and discovery.

 main lesson topics

 Renaissance, Reformation, The Age of Exploration and Discovery, chemistry, physics, physiology, geography, astronomy, algebra, creative writing and poetic structure

 special subject lessons

 Woodworking, Spanish, drama, handwork, fine arts, choral music, orchestra, physical education, eurythmy.

 Eighth graders are experiencing the end of childhood.
 This is the time for the class to come together and reflect on their 8-year odyssey of education and friendship.

-American, French and Industrial Revolutions, American Civil War to present, Shakespeare, geography, meteorology, physiology, chemistry, geometry, physics, algebra, grammar
+American, French, and Industrial Revolutions, American History, civil war to present day, Shakespeare, geography, meteorology, physiology, chemistry, geometry, physics, algebra, grammar